 Valley Gas, in its initial Response to the Inspection Report, noted: "[t]o correct this deficiency, Valley Gas has reviewed the requirements and procedures for conducting odorant tests to determine the concentration is readily detectable at a concentration of 1/5th the LEL (1% Gas in Air) and recently had its odorization equipment re-calibrated and tested by the manufacturer.
 Furthermore, Valley Gas had USDI perform a cursory inspection of its odorizer and provided appropriate inspection forms with the newly developed manuals."
 Valley Gas has contracted with USDI for odorization adjustment and remediation, odorant testing equipment - calibrated loaner equipment (Ex.
-1 - USDI Letter of Services), and has provided documents showing replaced gauges on the odorization station (Ex.
-6 -Replaced Gauges on Odorization Station) and payment to USDI to address these issues (Ex.
-7 - USDI Odorization Invoice).
+1), and has provided documents showing replaced gauges on the odorization station (Ex.
+7 - Replaced Gauges on Odorization Station) and payment to USDI to address these issues (Ex.
+8 - USDI Odorization Invoice).
 Furthermore, Valley Gas has contracted with USDI to conduct odorant tests four (4) times per year and USDI has developed odorization testing and odorizer inspection procedures (Ex.
-2 - USDI Proposal).
+2).
 These documents show that Valley Gas has gone above and beyond to adequately remedy the Staff's findings regarding Valley Gas' alleged violation of 49 CFR § 192.625(a), and have implemented procedures to ensure compliance with 49 CFR § 192.625(a) in the future.

 The Staff has assessed a total civil penalty of \$40,000 to Valley Gas based on alleged violations occurring in 2020 and 2021.
-Valley Gas argues that the amount of the civil penalty assessed should be waived entirely for adequate remedial measures having been taken, or that any penalty should be further discounted and reduced by the amount of money spent in performing the above-mentioned remedial measures, and that payment should be suspended and conditioned upon Valley Gas providing the Commission with proof of sufficient odorant testing for the year 2022.
+Valley Gas argues that the amount of the civil penalty assessed should be reduced as set forth in Section 9 below, and further reduced in an amount equal to the amount spent by Valley Gas for adequate remedial measures having been taken as set forth in Section 8, below which, in this matter, would completely remove this civil penalty.